santiagohervella/dotfiles/README.md

   - [Get the Cursor AI experience in Neovim with avante nvim](https://www.youtube.com/watch?v=4kzSV2xctjc)
   - [avante.nvim](https://github.com/yetone/avante.nvim)
 - New Neovim config has a bunch of quirks that are not fun.
 Try to figure those out...
+  - I don't love how the folkse todo plugin highlights things.
+I keep hitting my keymap to disable highlighting, but I otherwise like the plugin
 - Explore zsh's vi mode